davdar/maam/writeup/paper.markdown

 2. Flow sensitivity
 3. Flow insensitivity

+Our framework exposes the essence of analysis flow (Sections
+\ref{varying-path-and-flow-sensitivity} and
-Our framework exposes the essence of analysis flow, and therefore allows for many other choices in addition to these three.
+\ref{a-compositional-monadic-framework}), and therefore allows for many other choices in addition to these three.
 However, these properties occur frequently in the literature and have well-understood definitions, so we restrict our discussion to them.

 Consider a combination of if-statements in our example language `λIF` (extended with let-bindings) where an analysis cannot determine the value of `N`: